Veterans not able to reach full potential

 In its Leadership Redeployed report, 86% of survey respondents said many employers don’t understand how military experience transfers to other sectors.
 Additionally, 69% said many civilian employers are not aware of the talent, skills and attributes of ex-forces workers and so miss out on the full benefit of employing them, even when they do offer them a job.

-Through a series of focus groups the ILM found that the skills veterans had developed in the military meant that many (41%) did, however, successfully transition to civilian jobs.
+Through a series of focus groups the Institute of Leadership and Management found that the skills veterans had developed in the military meant that many (41%) did, however, successfully transition to civilian jobs.

-Speaking to HR magazine, head of research, policy and standards at ILM Kate Cooper said that differing attitudes on teamwork could be a challenge for veterans transitioning to civilian jobs.
+Speaking to HR magazine, head of research, policy and standards at the Institute of Leadership and Management Kate Cooper said that differing attitudes on teamwork could be a challenge for veterans transitioning to civilian jobs.